glooomurai/glooomurai/README.md

 I've got this typing Quirk where I be randomly capitalizing some words, I tryna avoid it here but be Aware in case I feel like Talking to ya.

-**DNI if you're not Azul Ashengrotto, Divus Crewel or Il Dottore.** _Lovie is allowed here as well ig..._
+**DNI if you're not Azul Ashengrotto, Kenma Kozume, Divus Crewel or Il Dottore.** _Lovie is allowed here as well, i guess..._

 #### The Disgusting Truth;
 ![](https://files.catbox.moe/4den24.jpg)